microsoft/Reactors/Web_Fundamentals_1/Part 2. HTML/common_body_tags.md

-# Common HTML tags used in the body of webpages.
+# Common HTML tags used in the body of webpages

 It's time to learn about the most common tags that you'll be using inside the body tag.
 Recall that when we were doing the overview, we talked about the common elements that you might want to place on a webpage, which are: